vonfalk/storm-javavis/doc/06-Libraries/01-Inline_assembler/01-Syntax.md

 Syntax
 =======

-The syntax used in the inline assembler is inspired by the intel assembly language.
+The syntax used in the inline assembler is inspired by the Intel assembly language.
 This means that each statement has the form: `<op> <dest>, <src>;`.
 Some statements only take one operand.

 Each of the two operands can be one of: